imevro/react-ui/docs/layers.md

 That's where React UI comes in play.
 It passes `UI` object as the second argument to the component.
 This object holds every single component declared within _lower level_ layer.
 So, in our example, `InfoButton` would have access to `Icon`, `Button` and `Label`, but not `HelpButton` as it's located on the same level of hierarchy.

-React UI also guarantees that the initialization of layers is accomplished consecutively. _Higher level_ components get access to _lower level_ components only **after** their initialization.
+React UI also guarantees that the initialization of layers is accomplished consecutively. _Higher level_ components get access to _lower level_ components only **after** their initialization is finished.

 The only thing that is left to do is to supply the created layers to React UI's init function: